cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

 reduction.

-Note that usage of DSR mode might not work in some public cloud provider environments due to the Cilium-specific IP options that could be dropped by an underlying fabric.
+Note that usage of DSR mode might not work in some public cloud provider environments due to the Cilium-specific IP options that could be dropped by an underlying network fabric.
-Therefore, in case of connectivity issues to services where backends are located on a remote node from the node that is processing the given NodePort request, it is advised to first check whether the NodePort request actually arrived on the node containing the backend.
+In case of connectivity issues to services where backends are located on a remote node from the node that is processing the given NodePort request, first check whether the NodePort request actually arrived on the node containing the backend.
 If this was not the case, then switching back to the default SNAT mode would be advised as a workaround.